wtkhan/wtkhan.github.io/_posts/2024-12-15-french-rice-pudding.md

 * Transfer to a container, cover with plastic wrap, and chill for at least a few hours.

 #### Assembly
-* Whip cream to soft peaks
+* If using it, whip the cream to soft peaks
 * Remove plastic wrap off of custard and loosen it by whipping it
 * Fold in the whipped cream before serving.
-Avoid adding it too far in advance.
+Avoid folding it in too far in advance.
 Otherwise, the pudding might dry out.

 ### Rose-raspberry compote

 * Mix the raspberry preserves with hot water until you reach your desired sauce consistency.
 * Stir in the rosewater and salt
 * Add fresh raspberries (and mash a few if you prefer a chunkier compote)
-* Chill before serving.
+* Chill for an hour or two before serving.